nilor-corp/zenerator/README.md

 ```
 comfy --workspace=ComfyUI install
 ```
-**Note:** Before proceeding, select either "nvidia", "amd", or "intel_arc" for the first question (depending on which GPU you have), and type "y" to agree to the second question about which repository to clone from.
+Running the above command will cause it to prompt the user for input in the terminal.
+Select either "nvidia", "amd", or "intel_arc" for the first question (depending on which GPU you have), and type "y" to agree to the second question about which repository to clone from.

 **Disclaimer:** Zenerator has only been tested with Nvidia GPUs.
 ```